klShashank/Text-Analytics-Application/README.md

 ## Installation
 Steps to install and setup the project
-1. Clone the repository: ''
+1. Clone the repository: "git clone https://github.com/klShashank/Text-Analytics-Application.git"
 2. Navigate to the directory:
 3. Setup the virtual environment: python3 -m venv venv
 4. Install the dependencies: pip3 install -r requirements.txt